palindromefinance/DocSDKPalindromePay/src/pages/index.md

 With the widget, you can add ready‑made Crypto Pay with buttons to your shop or booking system without building a custom checkout flow from scratch.
 As a merchant, you only place the button where your customer confirms the basket (products, services, or booking details) and pass a few required fields such as title, amount and your address (you will receive the funds).​

 When the button is clicked, your customer is redirected to the decentralized Checkout System, where they connect a wallet, review the order and complete a secure crypto payment.
-You can access the checkout at: [Palindrome Crypto Pay Checkout System](https://palindromefinance.com/checkout)
+You can access the checkout at: [Palindrome Pay](https://palindromefinance.com/checkout)

-Either with the SDK or the Widget, you and your customers can view and manage every payment transactions through the [Palindrome Crypto Escrow Dashboard](https://palindromefinance.com/crypto-escrow).
+Either with the SDK or the Widget, you and your customers can view and manage every payment transactions through the [Palindrome Crypto Escrow](https://palindromefinance.com/crypto-escrow).

 The flow is simple: the customer places an order and pays, the merchant delivers the goods or services, and the customer confirms that everything is satisfactory.
 Once confirmed, the merchant can withdraw the funds.